aruba/central-python-workflows/rest-api-python-scripts/README.md

     data = yaml.load(input_file, Loader=yaml.FullLoader)
 ```

-4. The rest of the workflow is identical to the full authentication workflow.
+4. The rest of the script is identical to the full authentication workflow.
 A token call returns the two tokens.
 The new refresh token is written to the YAML file and the access token is used to make a GET call to the AP URL.

 ### 2. central_function

-* This workflow utilises Python functions so as not to write repetitive, unnecessary code.
+* This script utilises Python functions so as not to write repetitive, unnecessary code.
 * Also, better code hygiene is used by separating the required variables from the main script file and placing them in a local YAML file, 'vars.yaml'.
 This ensures the script is portable.
 A user can share the script and check it into version control, without including their sensitive data.
 * Again, there are two separate Python scripts, one for full authentication and one for just the refresh workflow.
-* As an example of how to use the access token, both workflows finish by making a GET call to the AP URL, printing the results of the call to screen.
+* As an example of how to use the access token, both scripts finish by making a GET call to the AP URL, printing the results of the call to screen.

 ## Advanced Automation Workflows and Use-cases